-For further information on our significant accounting policies, refer to Note 2, "Significant Accounting Policies," to our Consolidated Financial Statements.
+Our accounting policies for revenue recognition were updated as a result of adopting Topic 606.
+For further information on our significant accounting policies, refer to Note 2, "Significant Accounting Policies," and Note 3, "Revenue from Contracts with Customers," to our Consolidated Financial Statements.